 Leading online lounge access site Priority Pass, which covers 1,300 lounges, offers 3 different annual membership packages in order to help frequent travellers save money.
 We summarise the packages below:

-Prestige package: £339 - Free unlimited access to lounges. £20 for guests.
+Prestige package: £419 - Free unlimited access to lounges. £24 for guests.
+Can be worthwhile for frequent travellers.

 With the average pre-flight airport spend totalling more than £50, paying to access an airport lounge can, in many cases end up saving you money.
 It is worth mentioning however that some bank accounts and credit cards offer free lounge passes when you sign up, so make sure you do some research beforehand to ensure you’re getting the best deal and don’t be swayed just by the sign-up bonuses.